Turning Point CEO

-With Turning Point since 1996, Diana holds a Master’s Degree in Psychology/Marriage, Family and Child Counseling, is a Licensed Marriage and Family Therapist, and is currently pursuing a Ph.D. in Infant Mental Health and Development.
+With Turning Point since 1996, Diana holds a Ph.D in Infant Mental Health and Development, a Master’s Degree in Psychology/Marriage, Family and Child Counseling, is a Licensed Marriage and Family Therapist (LMFT).
 As an Adjunct Professor at Alliant University since 2012, Diana has developed and taught courses for the Couples and Family Therapy MA program.
-Her former role at Turning Point as Director of Program Services included oversight for all Children’s Programs, Pathways, TSS, and all Yolo County Programs, which included collaboration with system and county partners, management of program budgets and identification of expansion opportunities.
+Her former role at Turning Point as Director of Program Services included oversight for all Children’s Programs, Pathways, Transitional Support Services (TSS), and all Yolo County Programs, which included collaboration with system and county partners, management of program budgets and identification of expansion opportunities.

 Board of Directors

 Dave Fukui graduated in 1985 from the California State University of Sacramento with a Bachelor of Science Degree in Electronic and Electrical Engineering.
 David continues to update his education with yearly seminars in such subjects as California Construction Law, Calculating Loss of Efficiency and Public Contracting in California.
 Currently, he is with Capital Project Solutions, LLC.

 Carol Ann Frezza